 Rendering, Floating Garden

 Floating Garden builds upon Swale, taking into account four years of community input.
-Built on a repurposed industrial boat, it will travel New York’s waterways, carrying edible and medicinal plants.
+Built on a repurposed industrial barge, it will travel New York’s waterways, inviting people to harvest edible and medicinal plants at stops along the way.
 These plant species heal, nourish, and root people in seasonal time.

 On water, Floating Garden draws from a global tradition of floating gardens as tools of resilience and resistance.
-From the Chinampas of Mexico to the wetland farms of Bangladesh and Kashmir, floating gardens have allowed communities to maintain food sovereignty, resist land privatization, and survive ecological upheaval on their own terms.
-Floating Garden will take root in these traditions, using buoyant infrastructure to support solidarity amid displacement and privatization.
+From the Chinampas of Mexico to the wetland farms of Bangladesh and Kashmir, floating gardens have allowed communities to maintain food sovereignty and survive ecological upheaval on their own terms.
+Floating Garden will take root in these traditions, using buoyant infrastructure to support solidarity.
+When we can grow, pick and eat food together, we can connect deeply.

-Floating Garden imagines the garden as a space of refusal: a refusal to accept the erasure of public care, a refusal to normalize ecological grief without acknowledgment, and to yield land-based access to the logic of extraction.
-Visitors will be invited to slow down, to listen, and to inhabit a space where healing is shared, time is ecological, and sanctuary becomes something we practice together, carried by water and shared in time.
+Floating Garden is a sanctuary that imagines the garden as a refusal: a refusal to accept the erasure of public care, a refusal to normalize ecological grief without acknowledgment, and to yield land-based access to the logic of extraction.
+Visitors will be invited to slow down, to listen, and to inhabit a space where healing is shared, time is ecological, and wellness becomes something we practice together, carried by water and shared in time.

 Build out of Floating Garden, in progress: